dojo/docs/dojox/mobile/SwapView.rst

 .. contents::
     :depth: 2

 SwapView is a container widget that represents entire mobile device screen, and can be swiped horizontally.
 (In dojo-1.6, it was called 'FlippableView'.)
-SwapView is a subclass of `dojox.mobile.View <dojox/mobile/View>`_.
+SwapView is a subclass of :ref:`dojox.mobile.View <dojox/mobile/View>`.
 SwapView allows the user to swipe the screen left or right to move between the views.
 When SwapView is swiped, it finds an adjacent SwapView to open it.

 ======================
 Constructor Parameters